HorizenOfficial/horizen-migration-cli/README.md

   -pk="" -ms="" -cp= -nt="" -s -h -v
 ```

-The message to sign should consist of the word tZENCLAIM and the destination address on Base Example "tZENCLAIM0x0Fd343F9a263906bD6AfebfDD4011579979E8aeC" See the multisig claim tool for the message to sign for multisig addresses.
+The message to sign should consist of the word HBETACLAIM and the destination address on Base Example "HBETACLAIM0x0Fd343F9a263906bD6AfebfDD4011579979E8aeC" See the multisig claim tool for the message to sign for multisig addresses.
 That tool can generate a message to sign for you.

 ### zenclaim-verifymessage